Hammerspoon/hammerspoon/CONTRIBUTING.md

 This is really where the meat of Hammerspoon is.
 Extensions can either be pure Lua or a mixture of Lua and Objective-C.

+Note: all APIs provided by extensions should follow the camelCase naming convention.
+This does not apply to an extension's internal functions, just the ones presented to Lua.

 ### Writing a pure Lua extension ###

 These extensions generally provide useful helper functionality for users (e.g. abstracting other extensions).